New North Sea prototype successfully deployed

 There are many steps to be taken while deploying technology offshore.
 The first test segment was first assembled onshore, transported to port, taken offshore where all connections were made, lifted from the vessel into the water and lastly connected to the buoys at the installation site.
 Just as for the previous North Sea test, we are very grateful to receive help from our off-shore partner Boskalis.

 Inspection of mooring lines and installation of first test segment, August 29, 2017

 During the installation process, we found one of the mooring lines had detached from the anchor buoy and dropped to the sea bed, which meant one anchor buoy only had two mooring lines instead of three.
 Attaching the detached mooring line would require special equipment, which the installation vessel was not equipped with for this operation.
 A decision had to be made whether to return to port to pick up a grapnel, or to go ahead with two mooring lines instead of three.
 Going back could have delayed the installation up to a week.
 Our engineers at The Ocean Cleanup's HQ quickly ran simulations to assess the possibility of relying on two mooring lines, which turned out to be sufficient not to create a short-term risk, after which the installation could proceed.
 The installation team will return with the right equipment within the coming days, to attach the last mooring line.

-Follow us on social media to stay up to date on our North Sea tests, and the second segment soon-to-be-deployed.
+Follow us on social media to stay up to date on our North Sea test.